bvn-architecture/grasshopper_mirror/spec.md

 BUT IT'S A START

-Please, pick this up and hack some more
+Please, pick this up and hack some more.